 - The Open University offers some free courses.

 The Open University offers distance learning.
-See the complete university guide for universities that offer distance learning.
+See the complete university guide for information about distance learning.

 In Bristol and South Gloucestershire there are many colleges and organisations offering a wide range of courses.
 Here are some of the adult learning opportunities available: